Military of the Falkland Islands: Royal Air Force

-The helicopters of No. 1564 Flight (formerly No. 78 Squadron) provided air transport missions.
+For a lengthy period, the helicopters of No. 1564 Flight (formerly No. 78 Squadron) provided tactial air transport support.
 The Sea Kings carried out short and medium range search and rescue missions, until their retirement.
 AAR Corp was awarded a contract for helicopter search and rescue services in the Falkland Islands to replace 1564 Flight, using AgustaWestland AW189 helicopters in the role from 2016.
 In March 2015, the UK announced that a pair of Chinooks would be stationed in the Falklands again, the first of which started flying in June 2016.
-1564 Flight disbanded in March 2016.
+1564 Flight disbanded in March 2016 being subsequently replaced by the Chinooks of No. 1310 Flight.

-These military helicopters only remained on the islands for a short period and, as of 2022, Chinooks of No. 1310 Flight are no longer based in the Falklands.
-In lieu of this military capability, the firm British International Helicopters operates two AW189s (in the Search and Rescue role) and two S61N helicopters (in the support role) from RAF Mount Pleasant.
+These military helicopters only remained on the islands for a short period and, as of 2022, Chinooks are no longer based in the Falklands.
+In lieu of this military capability, the firms AAR Corp and British International Helicopters (part of Bristow Helicopters), jointly provide two AW189s (in the Search and Rescue role) and two Sikorsky S92A helicopters (in the support role) from RAF Mount Pleasant.
+The latter helicopter replaced the formerly used S61N helicopter in 2023.

-A C-130 Hercules was used for transport, search and rescue and maritime patrol until replaced with an A400M Atlas C1 in April 2018.
-In August 2022, an RAF A400M aircraft flying from RAF Ascension Island was refueled for the first time by a Voyager KC.2 aircraft flying out of RAF Mount Pleasant.
-In January 2023, an RAF A400M Atlas transport aircraft supported by a Voyager tanker aircraft, dropped the first of 300 fuel drums as part of a tasking to resupply the Sky Blu facility of the British Antarctic Survey.

 There were initially two air defence radar units, both located on West Falkland; No. 7 Signals Unit at Byron Heights and No. 751 Signals Unit at Mount Alice.
 Byron Heights and Mount Alice were later augmented by a further radar installation on Mount Kent, designated No. 303 Signals Unit.
-No. 7 Signals Unit and No. 751 Signals Unit were eventually disbanded and all three radar installations were reduced to Remote Radar Heads under the control of No. 303 Signals Unit who moved into a purpose-built operations building at Mount Pleasant Complex to form the Control and Reporting Centre.
-The building was officially opened on 4 October 1998 by Air Chief Marshall Sir Richard Johns, then Chief of the Air Staff.
+No. 7 Signals Unit and No. 751 Signals Unit were eventually disbanded and all three radar installations were reduced to Remote Radar Heads under the control of No. 303 Signals Unit who moved into a purpose-built operations building at Mount Pleasant Complex to form the Control and Reporting Centre in 1998.

-RAF Ascension Island also reports to the Commander BFSAI.